beastbytes/router-register/Writerside/topics/UrlGenerator.md

 This can be defined using the Group enum.

-The example below defines the RouteGroup enum, and the AdminRoute enum will generate route names in the `admin` group.
+The example below defines the RouteGroup enum, and the AppRoute enum will generate route names in the `backend` group.

 ```php
 <?php